Conedy/Conedy/documentation/parameters.rst

 Node templates
 --------------

-For network creation, Conedy supplies elementary functions which allow you to add single nodes or edges as well as higher-level functions which add random networks or lattices, or manipulate an already existing network.
+For network creation, Conedy supplies elementary functions which allow you to add single nodes or edges as well as higher-level functions which add random networks or lattices or manipulate an already existing network.

 .. testsetup:: *

    import conedy as co

 All these functions in Conedy accept a parameter which allows you to specify the type of the added node(s).
 We call this parameter a node template.
 To add a single node of type ``logisticMap``, the following code can be used: